If you are having problems with Webpack that produce the following errors:

 webpack --progress --color --watch --display-error-details

-In my case, webpack is automatically run when I run npm run dev, so I had to make the change in my package.json file.
+In my case, webpack is automatically run when I run npm run dev, so I had to update the webpack command in my package.json file with ‘–display-error-details’.

 npm install --save missing_module_name(replace ‘your_module_name with the actual module’s name) just to be sure.